Bavarian Forest Holidays

-Since the end of 2008, we have been joined by Ulrike Jungwirt who lives in the village.
-Ulrike is our housekeeper and much more - as well as keeping the apartments spotless, she helps with the garden and window boxes, looks after the guests if we are away, translates our website etc. into German and helps with our marketing too.
-Last but not least, she makes delicious cakes for our guest lounge, gives Bavarian cookery courses and provides massages and facials for guests!
-In March 2010, she was joined by Andrea Kraus who moved on to a full time job in 2011 and was replaced in 2011 by Magda Jichova - our first employee from across the border.
+In 2008, Ulrike Jungwirt who lives in the village joined the team.
+Ulrike is housekeeper and much more - as well as keeping the apartments spotless, she looks after the garden and window boxes, looks after the guests translates our website etc. into German and helps with marketing.
 Ulrike speaks good English and helps with meeting and greeting guests and is always happy to answer questions about things to do in the area.
-Magda's language skills are more limited but improving!

 We bought Haus Sterr in Autumn 2004 and started by renovating Haus Sterr 1, the 1st floor apartment now called Maria, which we let from May 2005.
 Haus Sterr 2, on the ground floor now called Anton, was available for letting from August 2005.
 The final apartment in the original building, the top floor now called Arber, involved putting in a completely new apartment and was ready for Christmas 2005.